scheul93/halloween-spider/README.md

 # halloween-spider
-Proof on concept for Halloween AR project.
+Proof on concept for Halloween AR project, and making changes to test conflicts.

 ## Run the project
 To run this project, open the `Halloween Spider.html` file in your browser.
 Allow webcam access.